Problem (Ariana Grande song): Live performances

 "Problem" was first performed by Grande at the 2014 Radio Disney Music Awards on April 26, 2014, which were aired a day later on April 27, 2014.
 It was later performed at Jeffrey Sanker's annual White Party in Palm Springs.
 Grande has since also performed "Problem" at the 2014 iHeartRadio Music Awards on May 1, 2014, on The Ellen DeGeneres Show on May 6, 2014, and at the Born Free Africa Mother's Day Family Carnival on May 11.
 Grande has also performed the song at various concerts including the 2014 KIIS-FM's 102.7 Wango Tango annual concert alongside Azalea, for the first time performed with her on May 10, the annual Kiss 108 fm's 2014 Kiss Concert on May 31, 2014, and at the 2014 New York 103.5 KTU concert KTUphoria on June 29, 2014.
 Grande performed the song at the 2014 Billboard Music Awards alongside Azalea on May 18, 2014.
 Later, Grande performed on the season 18 finale of Dancing with the Stars on May 20, 2014 and at the 2014 MuchMusic Video Awards on June 15.
 She performed "Problem" at the 2014 iHeartRadio Ultimate Pool Party, and a piano version on the one-day revival of Total Request Live.
 On August 28, Grande performed the song at the program Today Show and also during a pocket show held at the Honda Stage at the iHeartRadio Theatre in LA.
 She also performed "Problem" along with "Bang Bang" and "Break Free" on The X Factor Australia on September 8, 2014.
 Still on September 8, Ariana performed the song at the Australian TV Show Sunrise along with Break Free.
 On September 12 she performed a medley version of Problem and Break Free in the Japanese TV Show Music Station.
 She also performed "Problem" at the iHeartRadio Music Festival on September 19, 2014.
 Ariana performed the song along with "Break Free" at the 2014 MTV Europe Music Awards on November 9, 2014.
 Ariana performed the song along with "Break Free" and "Love Me Harder" at the American Music Awards on November 23, 2014.

 The song was also performed at the 2014 Victoria's Secret Fashion Show, which was held at Earls Court in London on December 2, 2014.
-"Problem" was included on the setlist for Grande's 2015 The Honeymoon Tour as a closing song.
+"Problem" was included on the setlist for Grande's 2015 The Honeymoon Tour as a closing song with the lyric video playing in the background.
 In 2017, Grande performed a remixed version of the song during the Dangerous Woman Tour.